UtrechtUniversity/ricgraph/README.md

 * We also have an article about collaborations and Ricgraph:
   Rik D.T.
 Janssen (2025).
   *Utilizing Ricgraph to gain insights into research collaborations across institutions, at every organizational level*.
-Submitted to PLOS One [preprint].
+Submitted to SoftwareX [preprint].
   [https://doi.org/10.2139/ssrn.5524439](https://doi.org/10.2139/ssrn.5524439).
 * For a further introduction, you might want to read these two presentations:
   * A general presentation about Ricgraph, presenting Ricgraph in a visual manner: